MHRA/products/infrastructure/environments/kind/README.md

 ## Intro

 We will create a four node local cluster using [KIND](https://kind.sigs.k8s.io/) (Kubernetes In Docker).
 There will be one master node and 3 workers.
-This will allow us to install a [Zeebe](https://docs.zeebe.io/index.html) cluster with 3 nodes.

 ## Create a local cluster